63days/cs492-2021-fall-assignments/README.md

 ```
 For test, run ` $ xclock `

-You should be able to see a GUI watch.
+You should be able to see a GUI clock.

 ![xclock](./docs/xclock.png)